axibase/atsd/sql/examples/regularize.md

 #### `JOIN` Example

-The `WITH INTERPOLATE` transformation regularizes all series returned by the query to the same timestamps, so that their values can be joined.
+The `WITH INTERPOLATE` transformation regularizes all series returned by the query to the same timestamps, to enable joining the values.

 Series **t1**.
 This metric is interpolated with the `PREVIOUS` function.